mapmeld/quantum-peep/README.md

 });

 // run on IBM quantum chip
+// setting backend: in node_modules/@qiskit/cloud/cfg.json, set URI to https://api.quantum-computing.ibm.com/api
 // getting the login: go to https://quantum-computing.ibm.com
+// -- go to your profile
-// inspect your browser's requests to headers on Backends let q2 = new IBMProcessor({
+// getting the token: inspect your browser's requests to headers on Backends let q2 = new IBMProcessor({
   login: secrets.ibm.login,
   token: secrets.ibm.token,